GACJ/callingitround/content/docs/calling/3_simple_touches/index.md

 Note that in general, two examples do not a pattern make, and patterns are not always so obvious.
 But symmetry and patterns form a large part of the basis for composing, and are I think one of the most beautiful parts of ringing.

+[^1]: Touches can be very short or very long.
+A peal is a type of touch!
+However, when most people refer to ringing a touch on, say, a practice night, they are referring to a reasonably short length of ringing; maybe 15 or 20 minutes.
+Most ringers (and tower captains!) would be annoyed if you told them you were going to call a touch and then you called a peal-length touch!